designOVAcz/random-image-viewer/README.md

 - ⏮️ ⏭️ **History Navigation:** Go back and forward through viewed images.
 - 🕒 **Auto-Advance Timer:** Automatically switch to a new random image at set intervals, with a circular countdown overlay.
 - 🔍 **Zoom:** Zoom in/out/reset with mouse wheel, keyboard, or context menu.
+- �️ **Fullscreen Mode:** Toggle fullscreen with F11 key or toolbar button for immersive viewing.
-- 🖱️ **Smart Context Menu:** Right-click for actions (auto-hides when zoomed to avoid pan interference).
+- �🖱️ **Smart Context Menu:** Right-click for actions (auto-hides when zoomed to avoid pan interference).
 - 🎨 **OS-Adaptive Theme:** Automatically detects Windows dark/light mode preferences.
 - ⌨️ **Full Keyboard Support:** Complete shortcut system for all operations.
 - 🔄 **Image Transformations:** Flip horizontal/vertical with visual state indicators.